The Best Telescope For Beginners

 The included accessories will likely be the tipping point for most consumers, as this 8-inch Dobsonian includes more useful tools than any of its competitors at this price.

-Coming from someone who’s unboxed a lot of telescopes over the years, I was extremely impressed with the generous extras that came with the AD8.
-The laser collimator, 2-inch 30mm eyepiece and 35mm extension tube were the biggest surprises.
+Coming from someone who has unboxed numerous telescopes over the years, I was extremely impressed with the generous extras that came with the AD8.
+The laser collimator, 2-inch 30mm eyepiece, and 35mm extension tube were the biggest surprises.

 What’s Included